robert-westenberger/knowledgebase/fake-os.md

 ![windows_95_3.png](/windows_95_3.png)

 # Mock Requirements
+* The overall aesthetic being strived for is similar to the 2nd screenshot on this webpage.
+## Icons
+For icons, there is a lot of room for artistic / designer interpretation here.
+### Required Icons
+* Icon representing a computer
+* Icon representing a folder
+* Icon representing a folder with documents inside
+* Icon representing "system preferences" (so like a cog, or a folder with tools on it or something like that)
+* Icon representing a text document
+* Icon representing a spreadsheet
+* Icon representing a submenu (for the start menu)
+* Icon representing "help"

 ## Mock Page 1
 * The layout of the mock should resemble the screenshot of windows 95 (the first image on this webpage).
+Only use this first screenshot as a general idea of the layout.. so for example in the screenshots there are 6 icons (My Computer, Network Neighborhood, Recycle Bin, (C), Control Panel, System), but there does not need to be 6 icons in the mock with those names ( I will also include a list of icons that I do want included in the mock.
+Where they show up in the mock is not so important)
 	* So in the top left there should be a column of icons and text stacked vertically.
   * There should be a taskbar on the bottom, with the start menu button clicked open.
   * The start menu should be displayed, to four levels deep like depicted in the screenshot.
 The start menu items should display some hover state like they are in the screenshot.
   * The taskbar should have a button to the right of the start menu button containing an icon and some text, which represents an opened program.
 (In the screenshot, this is the "Control Panel" button on the taskbar).
   * On the far righthand side of the taskbar, should be a tiny computer icon with a time.
   * There should be a window on the desktop opened.
 Buttons / text / scrollbars should show up in the window in the mock in the same place where they do in the screenshot.
+There should be more icons in the window.
+The name of the window should match the name of the taskbar button ( in the screenshot, its Control Panel).